 Because the materials used will cause the project cost to fluctuate, homeowners can request estimates for a few different materials to find the right choice for their budget.

 Some residential properties in Denver have shallow underground utility lines running throughout the front and back yards.
 Before anything can be built, those underground utilities must be located.

-When calling for a quote, you should determine whether you or the contractor will be responsible for locating and marking the underground lines.
+When calling for a fencing quote in Denver, you should determine whether you or the contractor will be responsible for locating and marking the underground lines.

 Check with your HOA